 Marketable securities consist of investments with original maturities greater than ninety days.
 The Company has classified its investments with maturities beyond one year as short term, based on their highly liquid nature and because such marketable securities represent the investment of cash that is available for current operations.
 The Company considers its investment portfolio of investments as available-for-sale.
 Accordingly, these investments are recorded at fair value, which is based on quoted market prices.
-Unrealized gains and losses are reported as a component of accumulated other comprehensive income (loss) in stockholders' equity.
+Unrealized gains and losses are reported as a component of accumulated other comprehensive loss in stockholders' equity.
 Realized gains and losses and declines in value judged to be other than temporary are included as a component of other income (expense), net based on the specific identification method.
 When determining whether a decline in value is other than temporary, the Company considers various factors, including whether the Company has the intent to sell the security, and whether it is more likely than not that the Company will be required to sell the security prior to recovery of its amortized cost basis.
 Fair value is determined based on quoted market prices.

-Net Income (Loss) Per Share
+Net Loss Per Share

-Basic net income (loss) per share is computed by dividing the net income (loss) attributable to common stockholders by the weighted average number of common shares outstanding for the period.
-Diluted net income (loss) per share attributable to common stockholders is computed by dividing the diluted net income (loss) attributable to common stockholders by the weighted average number of common shares, including potential dilutive common shares assuming the dilutive effect of outstanding stock options and unvested restricted common shares, as determined using the treasury stock method.
+Basic net loss per share is computed by dividing the net loss attributable to common stockholders by the weighted average number of common shares outstanding for the period.
+Diluted net loss per share attributable to common stockholders is computed by dividing the diluted net loss attributable to common stockholders by the weighted average number of common shares, including potential dilutive common shares assuming the dilutive effect of outstanding stock options and unvested restricted common shares, as determined using the treasury stock method.
 For periods in which the Company has reported net losses, diluted net loss per common share attributable to common stockholders is the same as basic net loss per common share attributable to common stockholders, since dilutive common shares are not assumed to have been issued if their effect is antidilutive.

-The Company excluded the following common stock equivalents, outstanding as of June 30, 2017 and 2016, from the computation of diluted net loss per share for the three months ended June 30, 2017 and 2016 because they had an anti-dilutive impact due to the net loss incurred for the periods:
+The Company excluded the following common stock equivalents, outstanding as of June 30, 2018 and 2017, from the computation of diluted net loss per share for the three and six months ended June 30, 2018 and 2017 because they had an anti-dilutive impact due to the net loss incurred for the periods:

 As of J une 30,

-2017 2016
+2018 2017

-4,185,866 3,976,995

-11,065 9,955
+Options to purchase common stock 6,261,528 4,185,866

+Unvested restricted common stock 8,929 11,065

-4,196,931 3,986,950
+6,270,457 4,196,931

-4,185,866 11,065